SystemsApproach/private5g/core.rst

   to configure the buffer, for example setting its maximum size (number of bytes) and duration (amount of time).
-Optionally, the CP can itself buffer packets by installing a PDR that directs the UPF to forward data packets to control plane.
+Optionally, the CP can itself buffer packets by installing a PDR that directs the UPF to forward data packets to the control plane.

 * **Usage Reporting Rules (URRs):** Instructs the UPF to periodically send usage reports for each UE to the CP.
 These reports include